 Leadership Spotlight: Dave Reitz, PLA, on the Importance of Communication & Building Strong Relationships

-Dave has over 30 years of experience and is a registered landscape architect with extensive experience in residential land planning, land development, land entitlement, and landscape architecture.
+Dave Reitz has over 30 years of experience and is a registered landscape architect with extensive experience in residential land planning, land development, land entitlement, and landscape architecture.
 Prior to joining HR Green, Dave worked as a National Director of Community Development for a national homebuilder.
 He has led numerous projects through all phases of design and implementation, including site analysis/evaluation, conceptual design/planning, public outreach and involvement, specific site planning, land entitlement and zoning, detailed design, construction documentation, and construction administration.

 Q: What should clients know about HR Green’s Land Development team?

-A: Clients can benefit from our team providing an inside perspective to their needs and philosophies because many of our staff, including myself, have either previously worked on the private side or have worked most of their career with developers and builders.
-Our collective backgrounds allow us to look at opportunities from our client’s perspective to help their projects say on schedule with fewer disruptions.
+A: Clients can benefit from our team providing an inside perspective to their needs and philosophies because many of our staff, including myself, have either previously worked on the private side or have worked most of their careers with developers and builders.
+Our collective backgrounds allow us to look at opportunities from our client’s perspectives to help their projects say on schedule with fewer disruptions.
 We also take time to understand background issues from the investment side and understand the sense of urgency that our clients may expect from a consultant.
 Clients appreciate this experience, and it helps us understand what to prioritize in terms of the approval and entitlement process.

 Q: How can clients benefit from your team’s communication approach?